eric-lgonz/Enterprise-Network-Expansion/README.md

 </div>

 Now that the IP addressing is complete, we need to configure Service Set Identifiers (SSIDs) on the access points so that the wireless laptops can connect.
-Let'c set Access Point0's display name and SSID to "Guest-0" and Access Point1's display name and SSID to "Guest-1":
+Let's set Access Point0's display name and SSID to "Guest-0" and Access Point1's display name and SSID to "Guest-1":

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%2013.png">
 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%2014.png">